leraptor65/whatasimpledash/README.md

-# Just A Simple Dash
+# What A Simple Dash

 A simple, highly customizable, self-hosted application dashboard built with Next.js and Docker.
 It allows you to create a beautiful startpage for all your services, configured entirely through a simple YAML file.